7 Tactics To Get More Done In Less Time: Yoga teacher life can be exhausting.

 Monday PM – Social media post writing and scheduling

-Thursday AM – Create and send email newsletter
+Thursday AM – Create and send an email newsletter

 Friday AM – Maintaining website and creating new images